Webinars for the industryPorts / Offshore / Mining / Manufacturing

 In this session, Geir Nerbø will discuss the importance of safety culture in mining.
-Based on the history of mining tragedies and increased safety standards, Geir shows that complience with actual safety regulations is not enough.
+Based on the history of mining tragedies and increased safety standards, Geir shows that compliance with actual safety regulations is not enough.

-A safety culture involves everyone and is based on the company-wide understanding that safety is priority number one.
+Safety culture involves everyone and is based on the company-wide understanding that safety is priority number one.
 The entire organisation is aligned in respecting, providing and striving for a safe work environment.

 Offshore safety equipment: Transponders to the rescue!

 Safety on offshore installations is a top priority.
 Safety regulations and standards will keep incidents at bay, but risks persist.
 In emergency evacuations, processes and equipment are in place to save lives.
 Transponders help fill a gap in the mustering process, improving your emergency response management substantially.